Roaarh/Oculis/README.md

-# Oculis  Turn Your Dream Into a Game‑Like Journey
+# Oculis  Turn Your Dream Into a Game Like Journey

 Oculis is a full‑stack web application that transforms a user’s dream or main life goal into a structured, gamified journey.
 Users describe their dream and answer questions about their life situation; the AI then breaks this goal into personalized levels and tasks stored in a database.